Introduction

 - Methods for addressing systemic issues

+Within the online application, applicants must detail their capacity to maintain ongoing compliance, outlining their routine checks, training provisions, protocols for managing regulatory changes, and methods for senior management to monitor the compliance systems across all business activities.
 Ensuring these processes are robust and tailored to the scale and complexity of the enterprise is vital for demonstrating licensee competence and preparedness.

 Risk Management Systems